Policies for a sustainable protein future

 Europe has the scientific expertise and business leadership to become a world-leader in this field, but risks being left behind without public investment in R&D.

-Just as they fund renewable energy development, the EU and national governments must support open-access research into sustainable proteins to maximise their societal benefits and create highly skilled jobs.
+Just as they fund renewable energy development, the EU and national governments must support open-access research into alternative proteins to maximise their societal benefits and create highly skilled jobs.

 Family shopping in supermarket